 When you say “standing watch,” what are you watching for?

 “Anything.
-We’re trying to go from point A to point B, and nowadays we have electronics that help us steer the ship.
-Since the captain can’t be up there 24 hours a day, the officer on watch makes sure all the navigation equipment is working, that we’re on track for where we are intending to go, and that we’re looking out for other traffic.
+Nowadays we have electronics that help us steer the ship, but since the captain can’t be up there 24 hours a day, the officer on watch makes sure all the navigation equipment is working and that we’re on track for where we are intending to go.
 If we receive a distress message, we monitor the radios to make sure communication is received and assistance is rendered.
 I like to look out for whales, too.
-I completely geek out when wildlife comes around—if it’s dolphins or whales, I’m the one screaming from the top of the deck!
-And rainbows!
-Rainbows send me off the edge.”
+I completely geek out when wildlife comes around—if it’s dolphins or whales, I’m the one screaming from the top of the deck!”

 Looking at your career to date, what do you consider your first big break?